 - Choose a finish that suits vanity styles and towel racks, then mirror it on handles and pulls.

-- Keep contrast minimal; if you mix metals, limit to one secondary accent.
+- Keep contrast minimal.
+If you mix metals, limit to one secondary accent.

-- Confirm every key piece—faucets, towel bars, and cabinet hardware—reads as a single family.
+- Confirm every key piece, faucets, towel bars, and cabinet hardware, reads as a single family.

 With a unified finish, your spaces feel intentional, cohesive, and easy to navigate.
+No confusion, just good design.

 Unified Hardware Details

-When you synchronize hardware, every knob, pull, and hinge reads as one design family, reinforcing the room’s cohesive look.
-Unified hardware details streamline perception: choose matching cabinet styles and ensure handle profiles align across vanities, storage, and medicine cabinets.
+When you synchronize hardware, every knob, pull, and hinge reads as one design family.
+This reinforces the room’s cohesive look.
+Unified hardware details streamline perception, making everything feel smooth.
+Choose matching cabinet styles and ensure handle profiles align across vanities, storage, and medicine cabinets.
 Maintain consistent metal finishes and surface textures for a quiet, deliberate rhythm.
+It is all about the details that you might not consciously notice, but your brain definitely does.
 Coordinate towel racks with the same finish for visual continuity, so even small elements feel intentional.
-Plan installation heights for comfort and consistency, avoiding mixed adapters or incompatible mounting supports.
-This disciplined approach reduces visual noise, enhances flow, and strengthens the connection between ensuite and main bathroom spaces.
+Think of it like a perfectly organized toolbox, everything has its place and looks good doing it.

 Create Distinct Room Personalities With Lighting and Scale